tim-group/make-it-easy-templates/README.md

 Make-it-easy Templates
 ======================

-A trivial extension to Nat Pryce's [make-it-easy library](https://code.google.com/p/make-it-easy/) allowing data templates to be defined that allow test data to be build with using an anonymous block within an anonymous extension class, similar to the style of [JMock](http://jmock.org/cheat-sheet.html) expectations.
+A trivial extension to Nat Pryce's [make-it-easy](https://code.google.com/p/make-it-easy/) library allowing data templates to be defined so that test data can be build using an anonymous block within an anonymous extension class, similar to the style of [JMock](http://jmock.org/cheat-sheet.html) expectations.

-Define your apple template like this:
+Define your Apple template like this:
 ```java
 public class AppleTemplate extends DataTemplate<Apple, AppleTemplate> {
   public static final Property<Fruit, Double> ripeness = newProperty();